Fernoss/Fernoss/README.md

 ## Current Endeavors

 - 📚 Actively participating in the "100 Days of Code" challenge, sharpening my Python skills.
-- 🛠️ Working towards becoming a skilled data engineer, progressing through the DataCamp Data Engineer path.
+- 🛠️ Working towards becoming a skilled data engineer, progressing through the IBM Data Engineer path.
 - 🚧 Building and sharing my coding journey in the [100-days-of-code repository](https://github.com/Fernoss/python_course).
+- (on hold) 🚧 Building and sharing my coding journey in the [100-days-of-code repository](https://github.com/Fernoss/python_course).

 ## Learning Journey

 - 📖 Currently immersed in the world of Python and data engineering.
-- 🌐 Exploring and applying my knowledge through the [FullStackOpen](https://github.com/Fernoss/fs_open_course) course - on hold
+- 🌐 Exploring and applying my knowledge through IBM Coursera

 ## Connect with Me